It comes first in everything we do

 Priorities can change, but values never waver — that’s why safety is a core value at Weyerhaeuser.
 For us, that means safety is a constant guide for how we make decisions.
-It means that no matter what we are doing — completing a daily task, launching a new project, or solving a challenging problem — before we begin, we always ask: How can we do this safely?
-It also means that no matter how pressing a production or financial goal might be, we never compromise safety to reach that target.
+Before we begin anything — completing a daily task, launching a new project or solving a challenging problem — we always ask: How will we do this safely?
+It also means that no matter how pressing a production or financial goal might be, we never compromise safety to reach our target.
 Safety truly comes first in everything we do and is a recognized part of Weyerhaeuser culture.

-This value is rooted in the belief that all safety incidents are preventable, and that working injury-free is possible.
-Because the work we do carries risk, all our facilities and operations use proven tools and systems to identify hazards, mitigate risk, learn from incidents when they do occur and inspire our people to always make the safe choice — every task, every time.
+This value is rooted in conviction that all safety incidents are preventable, and that working injury-free is possible.
+Because the work we do involves risk, all our facilities and operations use proven tools and systems to identify hazards, assess and control risk, learn from incidents when they do occur and inspire our people to always make the safe choice — every task, every time.

 OUR SAFETY VISION

 Everywhere you go in our operations, our safety vision hangs on walls as a reminder that injury-free is possible.

 Our leaders hold themselves and others accountable for demonstrating caring, safe behaviors and correcting hazardous conditions.

 Our employees are fully engaged, empowered to intervene when they see unsafe conditions or behaviors, and committed to sharing responsibility and accountability for safety.

-We use a common set of proven tools to manage safety effectively, with a focus on managing our highest risks.
+And we use a common set of simple and proven tools to manage safety effectively, with a focus on managing our highest risks.

 HOW WE MANAGE SAFETY